-VFELF Board of Directors James Millar AM Joseph O'Brien Suzanne Cridge Tim Fairfax AC As the Vincent Fairfax Fellowship prepares to celebrate 25 years of developing ethical leaders across Australia, we reflect on our history.
-In doing this, we clearly see its relevance to the present and future landscape of Australia and globally. concerned about the ethics of corporate Fellowship was established in his honour, as a lasting legacy. roles and engage confidentially with high-level peers on the dimensions of By the time the current cohort graduates be part of an alumni of over 350 Fellows. of The Centre for Ethical Leadership is highly regarded by participants.
-As we ask the question how can the Vincent Fairfax Fellowship become more widely can expand their capacity to make a significant impact for the good of the Angus White
+VFELF Board of Directors Angus White, Chairman Annabel Dulhunty James Millar AM Joseph O'Brien The Honourable Robert Cartwright Ruth Armytage AM Suzanne Cridge Tim Fairfax AC As the Vincent Fairfax Fellowship prepares to celebrate 25 years of developing ethical leaders across Australia, we reflect on our history.
+In doing this, we clearly see its relevance to the present and future landscape of Australia and globally.
+In the 1980s, Sir Vincent Fairfax was concerned about the ethics of corporate Australia.
+It was a time of opportunistic takeovers and huge debt leverage.
+Having a great moral fortitude, a high sense of duty and purpose, Sir Vincent was fundamentally interested in good leadership.
+The Vincent Fairfax Fellowship was established in his honour, as a lasting legacy.
+This national program develops ethical leaders across a spectrum of industries.
+These senior and influential participants are able to step out of their everyday roles and engage confidentially with high-level peers on the dimensions of ethical leadership in practice.
+By the time the current cohort graduates from their 12-month program, they will be part of an alumni of over 350 Fellows.
+Peter Collins has done an outstanding job since taking over the role of Director of The Centre for Ethical Leadership located at Ormond College.
+The result is a greater representation from corporate Australia and a program that is highly regarded by participants.
+As we celebrate 25 years of this initiative, we ask the question how can the Vincent Fairfax Fellowship become more widely known, so that outstanding Australians can expand their capacity to make a significant impact for the good of the community.
+Angus White Chairman